hschickdevs/hschickdevs/README.md

 ## 👋 Hi, I’m Harrison!
-## 💻 I specialize in Python programming for financial applications.
+## 💻 I specialize in Python and Swift programming for financial applications.

 <!---
 hschickdevs/hschickdevs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.